What Is Naltrexone?

 Before someone can begin naltrexone therapy, they must be appropriately screened and assessed.
 Also, the patient must be completely opioid-free.
 A comprehensive physical examination that can identify any medical issues (such as liver disease) should also be done prior to taking this medication.

 Naltrexone Treatment for Opioid Addiction

 Naltrexone is a pure mu antagonist.
 Studies show that in highly motivated patients, Naltrexone treatment is a useful post detoxification option, and It can be taken by mouth once daily or even every other day.
 It has minimal side effects and is neither addicting nor has the potential for abuse.
 Therefore, it has become a favorable choice of treatment for those who desire total abstinence.

 Opioid addiction can be a very complicated and frustrating condition.
 Even for those who successfully achieved detoxification, physical cravings can be overwhelming and lead to relapse.
-For those struggling with cravings, the Naltrexone dramatically reduces the desire to use opioids.
+For those struggling with cravings, Naltrexone dramatically reduces the desire to use opioids.
 The drug is an essential component of an effective opioid treatment.
 With the combination of this medication, sober time, individual mental health assistance, the chances to remain opiate-free are much higher.

 For people who abuse heroin and opioid medications, effective medical detoxification is an essential first step.
 However, choosing the right detox is a complicated and confusing task.
-Only after a person is wholly detoxed’ from all opioids can Naltrexone therapy begin.
-Patients attempting cold turkey’ must have remained off all opioids for at least 14-28 days, depending on the specific type and usage.
-Most of these patients can ever start a Vivitrol or Naltrexone therapy because they cannot endure the suffering of a ‘cold turkey’ detox.
+Naltrexone therapy can only begin once a person completely detoxes from opioids.
+Patients attempting ‘cold turkey’ detox must have remained off all opioids for at least 14-28 days, depending on the specific drug and usage.
+Most of these patients cannot start a Vivitrol or Naltrexone therapy because they cannot endure the suffering of a ‘cold turkey’ detox.
 Withdrawal symptoms can be challenging and stressful, making the required time off opiates nearly impossible for so many.